Southern California Expeditions 2024 - Oceana USA

 Overview

-Southern California boasts undersea features unlike any others found off the U.S. West Coast, marked by a series of faults, banks, deep basins, islands, and underwater mountains (seamounts).
-This complex underwater landscape sits at a confluence of warm sub-tropical waters and cold nutrient-rich waters that upwell from the deep making this region a globally important biological hotspot.
-These ocean waters include migratory routes and feeding destinations for large whales, like endangered humpback whales; nurseries for great white sharks; breeding and foraging habitats for California sea lions, brown pelicans, and giant seabass; gardens of colorful deep-sea corals; and dense canopies of giant kelp forests.
+Southern California boasts undersea features unlike any others found off the U.S. West Coast, marked by a series of faults, banks, deep basins, islands, and underwater mountains.
+This complex seascape sits at a confluence of warm sub-tropical waters and cold nutrient-rich waters that upwell from the deep making this region a globally important epicenter of biodiversity.

 Areas around the Northern Channel Islands open to set gillnets © Oceana

-A previous Oceana expedition in the Channel Islands region focused on documenting deep-sea corals and other fragile seafloor habitats with remotely operated vehicles.
+A previous Oceana expedition in the Channel Islands region in 2016 focused on documenting deep-sea corals and other fragile seafloor habitats with remotely operated vehicles.
 Our advocacy resulted in permanent protections implemented in 2020 for more than 16,000 square miles of ocean off Southern California including coral gardens, sponge beds, rocky reefs, and other seafloor structures from bottom trawling—the most damaging fishing gear to seafloor habitats.
 Some of the “best of the best” areas we identified such as West Santa Barbara Island gained even greater permanent protections from all groundfish fishing gears on January 1, 2024.
-Our 2024 expedition will build off our previous deep-sea research and ocean protections in the region.
+Our 2024 expeditions will build off our previous deep-sea research and ocean protections in the region.

 The Crew